-An important issue for employers to be aware of when setting up an employee benefits plan is making sure you have a good understanding of liabilities that could put your business at risk if the plan isn’t managed properly.
+An important issue for employers to be aware of when setting up an employee benefits plan is making sure you have a good understanding of liabilities that could put your business at risk.
 Benefits liability risk can be a bigger issue than most people think, and there can be serious repercussions from a financial perspective.

 At Benavise, we have a checklist that we use with plan administrators to talk through benefits liability risks and give examples of how a business can be exposed to lawsuits related to the company’s benefits plan.
 Whether your business is big or small, it’s important to talk to your benefits advisor to be clear on your role as a plan administrator so you can prevent liabilities and keep your business protected.